dojutsu-user/Hostel-Booking-Portal/README.md

 # HOSTEL BOOKING PORTAL
-A Simple Hostel Booking Portal Based On Django2.0 With Custom Admin Page
+A Simple Hostel Booking Portal Based On Django2.0 With Custom Admin Page.

 # INSTRUCTIONS

-1. Download the zip file and extract to a new folder.
+1. Download the zip file and extract it to a new folder.
-2. Open terminal and navigate to the folder which contains `manage.py` file by `cd Hostel-Booking-Portal-master`.
+2. Open terminal and navigate to the folder which contains `manage.py` file by running the command `cd Hostel-Booking-Portal-master`.
 3. Create a new virtual environment: `virtualenv venv`.
 4. Activate the virtual environment: `source ./venv/bin/activate`.
 5. Install the dependencies: `pip install -r requirements.txt`.